formix/vlcplayer-node/README.md

 await player.close();
 ```

-The code adds all the video to the playlist, in order.
+The code adds all the video to the playlist, in declaration order.
 After the `for` loop,
 the first video (`BadWeather`) is displayed in the paused state.
 Then the
 whole thing is played in that sequence: